 The study of how people think, feel, and behave in social situations.
-Attention given to research and
+Attention given to research and application to social perception, interaction, and influence.
+Prerequisite: SOCI1300 or PSYC1300 (grade of C or better).
+Goal 1C

 PSYC3380 Abnormal Psychology 3 s.h.